usdot-jpo-ode/jpo-ode/README.md

 Check the deployment by running `docker compose ps`.
 You can start and stop containers using `docker compose start` and `docker compose stop` commands.
 If using the multi-broker docker compose file, you can change the scaling by running `docker compose scale <container>=n` where container is the container you would like to scale and n is the number of instances.
 For example, `docker compose scale kafka=3`.

+To configure what services are started, use the `COMPOSE_PROFILE` environmental variable and set a comma separated string of profiles you want to start up.
+The following are the available profiles that the ODE is currently configured to use along with the services they will enable:

+- Profile name: `ode_base`
+  - Services: `ode, adm, and aem`
+- Profile name: `ode_full`
+  - Services: `ode, adm, aem, ppm_bsm, sdw_depositor, and sec`

+Profiles are also available for each service name to individually specify a service to enable.

 #### asn1_codec Module (ASN.1 Encoder and Decoder)
 ODE requires the deployment of asn1_codec module.
 ODE's `docker-compose.yml` file is set up to build and deploy the module in a Docker container.
 If you wish to run `asn1_codec` module outside Docker (i.e. directly on the host machine), please refer to the documentation of `asn1_codec` module.